Assignment (+link to assignment page)

 that pulls it all together.
 Avoid being merely descriptive.
 The product is not just a statistical compendium, but instead an analytically rigorous profile.

-- Good graphs are important. see these guidelines.
+- Good graphs are important. see the advice from Assignment 3 (and these earlier guidelines from UP504).
 Be sure to include full citations on data, tables, graphs, maps, etc.

 - Take advantage of the comparative structure.
 Think about why are comparisons useful and when